AuroZeon/aurozeon-site/content/english/_index.md

 # Features
 features:
-  - title: "What is Aurozeon?"
+  - title: "What is AuroZeon?"
     image: "/images/service-1.png"
-    content: "Aurozeon is an AI/BI company."
+    content: "AuroZeon is an AI/BI company."
 ---